ipenavillalobos-ui/ipenavillalobos.github.io/_pages/about.md

 author_profile: true

 ---
 I hold a PhD in Ecology and Evolutionary Biology from the University of Chile.
-My research focuses on integrative physiology and evolutionary ecology, studying how organisms adapt to human-transformed environments under the One Health approach.
+My research focuses on integrative physiology and evolutionary ecology, studying how organisms adapt to human-transformed environments.

 <p align="center">
   <img src="/images/Lead.png" width="400" alt="Precipitation acts as a flushing mechanism for lead in urban areas https://doi.org/10.1016/j.jhazmat.2025.139524">